 REQUIRED STUDENT CLINICAL EXPERIENCE AGREEMENT

 Prior to final approval of an OCCI facility, a Student Clinical Experience Agreement must be signed by the facility and San Juan College.
-Upon receipt of the OCCI site application and preliminary approval by the VTDLP program director, two copies of the agreement will be mailed to the primary preceptor.
-The primary preceptor must then sign both copies of the agreement and mail the originals back to the college for signature by the school dean.
+Upon receipt of the OCCI site application and preliminary approval by the VTDLP program director, a copy of the agreement will be mailed to the primary preceptor.
+The primary preceptor must then sign the agreement and mail the original back to the college for signature by the school dean.
 Please note that delays in the primary preceptor’s return of the signed agreement will result in the student’s inability to register for needed upper tier courses.
 The primary preceptor is therefore encouraged to review the sample agreement below, to ensure that he or she is aware of the terms contained within.

 OCCI SITE APPLICATION FORMS